A Practical Guide to Preventing and Managing Canine Ear Infections

 • Frequent scratching or pawing at the ears

-• Redness or swelling inside the ear canal
+• Redness or swelling inside the ear canal or around the ear flap

-• Unpleasant odor emanating from the ear
+• Unpleasant or foul odor emanating from the ear

-• Head shaking or tilting to one side
+• Shaking or tilting the head to one side

 Step-by-Step Guide to Cleaning Your Dog's Ears